theflynn49/picocalc_runCPM/README.md

 ![runcpm_picocalc](https://github.com/user-attachments/assets/2458fa54-2655-4d5b-84d9-264f62ececc6)

-This is a port of runCPM on the Picocalc using picocalc-text-framwork This is a RP2040 only version, not a pico2.
-I probably will come up with a pico2 version at a later date.
+This is a port of runCPM on the Picocalc using picocalc-text-framwork This is a RP2040 only version, but **Randorandus** reports that it works on a RP2350W.

 # Credits